-exposure metering – shifting your exposure settings
+exposure metering – shifting your exposure settings by counting the clicks

 When shooting in consistent light, and I have a specific exposure setting that is correct – then changing settings to a an equivalent exposure is as easy as counting the clicks.
 These clicks on your digital camera – whether aperture, or shutter speed or ISO – change the exposure by 1/3rd of a stop.
 You can then simply count these up and down to get to an equivalent exposure with a different combination of settings.